Len Reynolds

 Leonard "Len" Reynolds is a fictional character from the British ITV soap opera Emmerdale, played by Peter Martin.

 Development

-In May 2007, Martin's character Len is eliminated, because Martin accepted a role in a stage production of Dad's Army.
-In addition, Anna Brecon, Cleveland Campbell, and Anthony Lewis, three of Martin's former co-stars, reprised their roles as Tara Thornfield, Danny Daggert and Marc Reynolds, respectively, for Len's funeral.
+In May 2007, Martin's character Len was killed off because Martin accepted a role in a stage production of Dad's Army.
+Anna Brecon, Cleveland Campbell, and Anthony Lewis, three of Martin's former co-stars, reprised their roles as Tara Thornfield, Danny Daggert, and Marc Reynolds, respectively, for Len's funeral.